Subhendu-07/Mega_Blog_Project/README.md

 ### Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-### License
-This project is licensed under the Apache License - see the [LICENSE](https://github.com/rajanjha9235/mega-blog/blob/main/LICENSE) file for details.

 ### Additional Notes